 The respondent recounted how they were roughly pulled out of the train.
 Afterwards all three of them were beaten with hands and batons, pushed to the ground and kicked.
 They further poured cold water over them.
 It was a night with temperatures below zero.
 They permanently insulted them:

 The attack lasted for approximately 15 minutes within which the three of them got injured and some of their clothes were ripped.

 Afterwards, they were brought back by a car to a door at the Serbian border.
 Their photos and names were taken, but they didn’t check their camp IDs or take their fingerprints.

-The group of three was deported to Serbia around 4.30 pm and the officers took videos of the process.
+The group of three was deported to Serbia around 4.30 pm and the officers took videos of the process, according to the respondent.

 The 13-year-old had several small wounds on hands and face and a hematoma on his face.
 His body was still aching from the kicking.

 The 14-year-old had also wounds on his face and his body was in pain.